Updated November 13, 2025

 Countries: Australia, United States (except businesses in higher-risk industries)

 Payouts containing payments processed 2 business days prior.
-Weekend days do not count as business days.
+Business days are Monday-Friday; weekend days do not count.

 3-business-day rolling schedule

-Countries: (select businesses) Canada; Mexico; countries in Europe, including the United Kingdom
+Countries: Canada; Mexico; countries in Europe, including the United Kingdom

 Payouts containing payments processed 3 business days prior.
-Weekend days do not count as business days.
+Business days are Monday-Friday; weekend days do not count.

 4-business-day rolling schedule